archethic-foundation/archethic-docs/docs/participate/dex/05-Guide_Usage/02-liquidity.md

 - **Verification Status**: A green icon signifies that the pool has been officially verified by Archethic, indicating a layer of trust and security.
 - **Personal Liquidity Contribution**: If you have added liquidity to a pool, a yellow star icon will highlight your participation, making it easy to track your investments.
 - **Total Value Locked (TVL)**: The TVL is displayed in dollars, offering a clear view of the pool's size and the total capital invested.
+- **Annual Percentage Rate (APR) Over 24 Hours**: The APR is displayed to indicate the potential return on investment over a year, based on the pool’s performance during the last 24 hours.
+This provides a quick snapshot of profitability to help users assess the attractiveness of investing in the pool.
 - **Trading Dynamics**: Detailed statistics on trading volume and fees collected over the last 24 hours and cumulatively are provided to give users insights into the pool's activity and profitability.

-## Back View: Exploring Pool Details
+### Back View: Exploring Pool Details

 ![Pool List Back](/img/tutorial/aeSwap/aeSwap-PoolList-Back.png)